Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Clinton: I think it’s sad that we seem to have lost the skill of what about just getting to know someone?
 What about just being friends with someone for a period of time, and really starting to get to know someone on a deeper level before you even have sex.
 Now, that’s a novel concept for many gay men.

 Brian: Right.
-And this is a very old, dated term, but I’m a real big advocate of courtship, and I think that’s something that has really lost its way in the gay community, and I’m very passionate about having that aspect of relationship development get more attention and air time.
+And this is a very old, dated term, but I’m a really big advocate of courtship, and I think that’s something that has really lost its way in the gay community, and I’m very passionate about having that aspect of relationship development get more attention and air time.

 Clinton: I love that.
 I love it.
 Yes.
 I haven’t heard that saying for a while, but yes, of course.
 Courtship is a beautiful thing, and it can be exciting, and sexy, and flirtatious, and it’s a wonderful way to get to know someone on a deeper level, without jumping into bed and having an intimate sexual encounter.